-As you continue to work toward a reauthorization of the farm bill, we urge you to reject any language that would increase maximum truck weight or length limits on federal highways.
-Our opposition extends to any legislation that would raise truck weight limits as part of a "pilot program," give governors the authority to unilaterally increase truck weight limits on interstates, and any state or commodity exemptions or waivers of current federal limits that may be offered as a provision during markup or discussions.
+Thank you for your work to ensure a clean, year-long extension of the 2018 farm bill was included in the recently passed Continuing Resolution that will fund the government into early 2024.
+As you continue to work toward a compromise on a longer-term farm bill, we urge you to reject any language that would increase maximum truck weight or length limits on federal highways.
+Our opposition extends to any legislation that would raise truck weight limits as part of a "pilot program," such as H.R.
+3372, and any state or commodity exemptions or waivers of current federal limits that may be offered as a provision during markup or discussions.